-Performance art in the virtual is the latest project by artist Helen Kirwan and consists of seven one-off performance art pieces broadcasted live to a global audience every two weeks between early February and mid-May so that audiences from around the world were able to join in and experience Kirwan’s performances in her studio and on location.
+Performance art in the virtual is a project by artist Helen Kirwan and consists of seven one-off performance art pieces broadcasted live to a global audience every two weeks between early February and mid-May so that audiences from around the world were able to join in and experience Kirwan’s performances in her studio and on location.

 Kirwan is an Irish-British conceptual artist born in Dublin, Ireland in 1949 and is known for her quiet, meditative performances and moving image and installations on the themes of memory, loss and on journeying as a metaphor for loss.
 Her most recent works exploring these themes include her trilogy of video work collectively known as Memory Theatre which were each unveiled at the European Cultural Centre during last three editions of the Venice Biennale.

 Kirwan’s performances of futile activities are part of her ongoing inquiry into mourning and loss and are a form of marking time.
 Her work draws on her own experience of mourning the loss of a loved one.
 ‘These futile activities are the performance of the searching and yearning which some psychologists identify as essential to the bereavement process,’ she explains.